jsa4000/Getting-Started-Microservices/devops/ansible/README.md

     ansible-playbook -i /ansible/hosts /ansible/playbook_roles.yml

+### Creating Git Repository for Ansible

+All folders with roles, ansible playbooks, host file, readme files, etc.. mut be inside the same **git repository**.

+In order to create an **initial** repository use the following steps:

+- Create the initial repository on ``/ansible`` folder

+        cd /ansible
+        git init

+- Configure the default **user** to interact with git in order to perform the operations such as: commit, push, checkout, tag, etc..

+        git config --global user.name javier.santos
+        git config --global user.email javier.santos@email

+- Verify current global configuration

+        git config --global -l

+- Add all the initial files into the ``stagging`` area

+        git add .

+- Commit the changes into git

+        git commit -m "Initial Ansible Respository"

+The next steps is basically a loop as the two last steps.
+Just if there is only one person working.

+> The usual workflow is to create a **branch** with the change to do and finally **merge** that branch into master branch once it has been tested.

+- Finally the master tag is tagged with a version

+    git tag "v1.0.0"

+- To get all the tags created

+    git tag

 ### Use Ansible as Vagrant provisioner

 The Vagrant Ansible Local provisioner allows you to provision the guest using Ansible playbooks by executing ansible-playbook directly on the guest machine.